Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 Why Classic Chicken Soup Actually Helps When You’re Sick

-Turns out, there’s actual science backing this up.
+Turns out, there’s actual science backing this idea up.

 Research published by the National Institutes of Health shows that chicken soup has mild anti-inflammatory properties that can help ease cold symptoms.
 The hot broth opens up your nasal passages, making it easier to breathe.
 And the amino acids released from simmering chicken bones?
 They help thin mucus.